Friday, 15 November 2024

 But ELO wasn't fixed forever in the 1970s or 1980s.
 The 'ELO sound' could be adapted to other kinds of music.
 A striking example is Not Alone Any More, a song Jeff Lynne wrote especially for Roy Orbison when both were members of The Traveling Wilburys in the late 1980s.
 A masterly meld of the ELO sound in maturity with Orbison's wonderful, unique and so well-remembered nasal voice, it served as both Roy Orbison's comeback vehicle and his very last great hit.
 Apparently he was staggered by the welcome his appearance in the Traveling Wilburys lineup brought forth from the public, having for twenty years written himself off as irrelevant and without contemporary appeal.
 It led him to consider the possibility of a revived solo career - an unwise decision that quickly killed him.
 If you have never heard Orbison singing Not Alone Any More, do it now: it may sound like ELO in the background, but the song has the tempo of Pretty Woman and the sunset anguish of It's Over.
 It is so, so reminiscent of the Big O at his best.
 A fitting farewell recording, surely.

 I lived in Southampton in the 1970s (with London within easy reach by train), and in London itself in the 1980s; but despite that, only two bands ever saw me buy tickets to see them with a friend: Brian Ferry and Roxy Music, and ELO, and only once each.
-That was - I think - in 1979 and 1981: I'll have to check my old bank and credit card statements to check.
+That was - I think - in 1979 and 1981: I'll have to go through my old bank and credit card statements to check.
 I never saw another band after that.
 In fact, I've not gone to any kind of pop-music stage performance since 1981.
 Not for for over forty years.
 Getting married in 1983 evidently turned a fresh page for me!

 But in July 2025, Jeff Lynne and a reconstituted ELO are going to give farewell performances in a few places around the country (Birmingham among them, of course), culminating in a grand final concert in London's Hyde Park.
 Will I get tickets and attend?